-A person believing himself aggrieved by the above settlement has a right to appeal to the Hearing Board, 2nd Floor, Rachel Carson State Office Building, 400 Market Street, P. O. Box 8457, Harrisburg, PA 17105-8457.
+Persons who are aggrieved by the above settlement have a right to appeal to the Environmental Hearing Board, Second Floor, Rachel Carson State Office Building, 400 Market Street, P. O. Box 8457, Harrisburg, PA 17105-8457.

 Appeals shall be filed within 20 days of this publication.

 The Environmental Hearing Board is empowered to approve this settlement, which becomes final if no objection is timely made.